"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Discussion

 \subsection{Limitations}

-Acknowledging that no study is free of bias, we present the main biases that affect our results.
+We acknowledge several limitations, and present the main potential sources of bias that may affect our results.

-\textbf{Focus on Affirmative Discussion.} Our analysis focused on firms that explicitly mention AI-related vulnerabilities.
+\textbf{Focus on Affirmative Discussion.} Our analysis focused on vendors that explicitly mention AI-related vulnerabilities.
 Studying affirmative policies provides insight into strategies that actively address vulnerabilities in AI systems.
-However, this does not mean the other firms do not accept AI vulnerabilities, as they may be accepted under generic terms and conditions not written with AI in mind.
+However, this does not mean the other vendors do not accept AI vulnerabilities, as they may be accepted under generic terms and conditions not written with AI in mind.

-\textbf{Sampling AI Firms.} Our definition of an AI firm followed Gartner's product classifications, which ensured that our results apply to the most significant AI technologies like foundation models, ML platforms, and Gen-AI apps.
-However, this definition ignores common ways AI is deployed like offering a web chatbot, or incorporating simple automation features into existing software products.
-As a result, our analysis omits the `long tail' of AI firms, predominantly smaller firms using off-the-shelf AI components in less sophisticated applications.
-Preliminary analysis suggests these kinds of firms have not adopted affirmative AI vulnerability disclosure yet.
+\textbf{Sampling AI Vendors.} Our definition of an AI vendor followed Gartner's product classifications, which ensured that our results apply to the most significant AI technologies like foundation models, ML platforms, and Gen-AI apps.
+Our sample included the largest vendors (OpenAI, Google, Meta, Apple, DeepSeek, Huawei), making it representative of mainstream AI products used by millions of users.
+However, our results may not generalize to niche or AI-lite products offered by smaller vendors using off-the-shelf AI components in less sophisticated applications.
+Preliminary analysis suggests these kinds of vendors have not adopted affirmative AI vulnerability disclosure yet.
 Tracking this is an important area for future work.

 \textbf{Public AI Incidents.} The AI Incident Database~\cite{AAAI21} has a bias toward incidents that are more visible or newsworthy, as it relies heavily on media reports and public submissions.
 This may, for example, over-represent misinformation incidents as they aim to generate attention, which facilitates detection, and the political salience likely drives news coverage.
-By contrast, technical security vulnerabilities may not receive public reporting, either because they are quietly fixed or because the attacker remains undetected.
+By contrast, technical security vulnerabilities may not receive timely public reporting, either because they are quietly fixed or because the attacker remains undetected.